 New Faces Set to Start Track and Field Careers at U-M

-Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his third season working with the Wolverine pole vaulters.
+Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his fourth season working with the Wolverine pole vaulters.

-Throughout his six years of men's and women's collegiate pole vaulting experience, he has developed five school record holders, 10 all-conference performers and five conference champions.
+Throughout his seven years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.

-In 2012, he directed Kiley Tobel to appearances at the NCAA Indoor and Outdoor Championships, where she earned First and Second Team All-America honors, respectively.
-Tobel also received Second Team Outdoor All-Big Ten accolades, set new indoor and outdoor pole vault records at Michigan and was named U-M's Female Breakthrough Athlete of the Year.
-Conlon also guided Jack Greenlee to the Big Ten Conference outdoor pole vault title, where he earned First Team All-Big Ten honors.
+In 2012, he directed Tobel to appearances at the NCAA Indoor and Outdoor Championships, where she earned First and Second Team All-America honors, respectively.
+Tobel also received outdoor All-Big Ten second team accolades, set new indoor and outdoor pole vault records at Michigan and was named U-M's Female Breakthrough Athlete of the Year.
+Conlon also guided Jack Greenlee to the Big Ten Conference outdoor pole vault title, where he earned All-Big Ten first team honors.

 In 2006, Conlon graduated from Oberlin College with a bachelor's degree in archaeological studies and religious studies.
 He went on to earn a master's degree in exercise physiology from Eastern Michigan University, where he was a graduate assistant coach and completed a master's thesis on the "Effect of Recovery Duration on Acceleration and Blood Lactate Levels in Pole-Vaulters."

-Prior to arriving at Eastern Michigan, Conlon spent two seasons at his alma mater, Oberlin College, where he competed from 2003-06.
+Prior to arriving at Eastern Michigan, Conlon spent two seasons at his alma mater, Oberlin College (Division II), where he competed from 2003-06.

 Conlon is also a Level II-certified jumps coach, which is the second highest certification available from USA Track & Field.